 Final Word

-Abraham Maslow’s hierarchy of needs celebrated its 80th birthday in 2023.
+Abraham Maslow’s hierarchy is now over 80 years old.
 But despite showing signs of age, it still packs a powerful theoretical punch.
-It helps us to deepen our understanding of motivation, goal attainment and personal fulfilment.
+After all, it helps us to deepen our understanding of motivation, goal attainment, and personal fulfilment.

 It also provides structure and clarity to an area of human psychology that previously seemed to be difficult to parse.
 The simplicity of the hierarchy has helped Maslow’s theory to maintain its influence over the years.